 Year end is gift-giving time: Use the annual gift tax exclusion to the max

 With the holidays approaching, you might be considering making gifts of stock or cash to family members and other loved ones.
 By using the annual gift tax exclusion, those gifts — within generous limits — can reduce your taxable estate.
-Indeed, in 2023, the annual gift exclusion amount is $17,000 per recipient.
-(In 2024, the amount will increase to $18,000 per recipient.)
+Specifically, the annual gift exclusion amount is $18,000 per recipient in 2024 and $19,000 per recipient in 2025.

 Annual gift tax exclusion in action

 Despite a common misconception, federal gift tax applies to the giver of a gift, not to the recipient.
-The good news is that you can structure your gifts so that they’re — at least to a limited degree — sheltered from gift tax.
+The good news is that you can structure your gifts so that they’re sheltered from gift tax — at least to a limited degree.
 You can do that by taking advantage of the annual gift tax exclusion and, if necessary, the unified gift and estate tax exemption for gifts valued above the exclusion amount.

 Lifetime gift tax exemption